-This announcement struck with more resonance than usual.
-The COVID-19 pandemic still looms large over much of the world — for many, the idea of another global disease outbreak might feel both terrifying and all too possible.
+With the COVID-19 pandemic still present on the minds of so many, the idea of another global disease outbreak might feel both terrifying and all too possible.

 But before you start stocking up on toilet paper again, let's take a moment to break down what monkeypox is, how it spreads and how much risk it poses.